MicrosoftDocs/windows-ai-docs/docs/apis/phi-silica-api-ref.md

 ---
 title: API ref for Phi Silica APIs in the Windows App SDK
-description: Learn about the new Artificial Intelligence (AI) text recognition APIs that will ship with Windows App SDK 1.6 Experimental 2 and can be used to connect your Windows app to on-device language models, including Phi Silica, our most powerful NPU-tuned local language model yet. ms.topic: article ms.date: 05/15/2024 ms.author: kbridge
+description: Learn about the new Artificial Intelligence (AI) Phi Silica APIs that will ship with the Windows App SDK and can be used to access on-device language models (including Phi Silica, our most powerful NPU-tuned local language model yet) for local processing and generation of chat, math solving, code generation, reasoning over text, and more. ms.topic: article ms.date: 06/21/2024 ms.author: kbridge
 author: karl-bridge-microsoft
 ---

 # API ref for Phi Silica APIs in the Windows App SDK

-Learn about the new Artificial Intelligence (AI) Phi Silica APIs that will ship with [Windows App SDK](/windows/apps/windows-app-sdk/) 1.6 *Experimental 2* and can be used to access on-device language models (including Phi Silica, our most powerful NPU-tuned local language model yet) and enable local processing and generation of chat, math solving, code generation, reasoning over text, and more.
+Learn about the new Artificial Intelligence (AI) Phi Silica APIs that will ship with the [Windows App SDK](/windows/apps/windows-app-sdk/) and can be used to access on-device language models (including Phi Silica, our most powerful NPU-tuned local language model yet) for local processing and generation of chat, math solving, code generation, reasoning over text, and more.

 For more details, see [Phi Silica in the Windows App SDK](phi-silica.md).